-The compliance history of the Licensee will be reviewed when considering any application for a new Licence towards the conclusion of the 5-year life cycle.
+The compliance history of the Licensee will be reviewed when considering any application for a new Licence.
 These matters are prescribed in the Law and are as follows:

 In reaching a decision on whether to grant a Licence the Commission must make certain that the applicant business has sufficient connection with Jersey to enable it to take effective enforcement action against the business if so required e.g. the operation of a Gaming Machine Licence is limited to Jersey Licensed Bookmakers.